rundeck/docs/docs/administration/security/ssl.md

 For better results, please rename your PFX certificate to "certificate.pfx"
 :::

-After this, you have to run the following command to convert the extracted files to P12 format:
+After this, you have to run the following command to merge the extracted files to P12 format:

 ```shell
 openssl pkcs12 -export -in clientcert.cer -inkey clientcert.key -certfile cacerts.cer -name rundeck -out keystore.p12